 Sept.
-24, Oct.
-24, Nov.
-24
+23, Oct.
+26, Nov.
+23

 The 2-hour final exam will be administered on Monday, Dec.
-8 at 1:00 P - 3:00 P at a location to be announced (most likely FH-133).
+7 at 1:00 P - 3:00 P at a location to be announced (most likely same room).
 Your course grade will be determined from these exams by a procedure elucidated in the next section.
 The exams and the final exam are cumulative; expect exams after first to include concepts that have been tested on the previous exams.

-The solutions to homework problems will be placed on 2-hour reserve at the Cudahy Library.
+$^{^{2}\,}$ The solutions to homework problems will be placed on 2-hour reserve at the Cudahy Library.

-2 Interpreted as needed
+3 Interpreted as needed

-orb geom (a) thru' (f): AX2, AX3E, AX4E, AX6, AX4.
+orb geom (a) thru' (f): AX2, AX3E, AX4E, ,AX6.
+AX4.
 AX2

-4 Information from on-campus sources such as The American Chemical Society will be posted on SAKAI once that schedule is made available.
+5 information from on-campus sources such as The American Chemical Society will be posted on SAKAI once that schedule is made available.